 Let's Get DigitalThe computer age has been here long enough now that many take a PC for granted.
-It’s surprising sometimes to recognize that twenty years ago this was an unusual or luxury item and just over ten years ago the Internet was a vast unknown.
+It’s surprising sometimes to recognize that thirty years ago this was an unusual or luxury item and it hasn't really been long since the Internet was a vast unknown.

 Today there are desktop computers, laptops/notebooks, PDA’s (personal digital assistants), wireless and broadband online connections, mobile phones -- It’s a high-tech world and we might as well get used to it.

 Put your story or family history online at a website, or have it written in an e-book form.
 You can also preserve it to a CD-ROM or DVD.